-Technical Studies: Residential Care Specialist, Special Needs Children Associate of Applied Science 60 Semester Hours
+Technical Studies: Residential Care Specialist, Special Needs Children

-Eastern WV Community & Technical College, in partnership with the West Virginia Schools for the Deaf and the Blind (WVSDB) developed a comprehensive training program for individuals employed as Residential Care Providers (RCP).
-The program model blends traditional academic learner outcomes with employer job skill requirements to provide a pathway for residential care providers to obtain a Residential Care Provider Specialist Certificate and ultimately a two-year Associate of Applied Science degree in Technical Studies: Residential Care Specialist, Special Needs Children.
+Eastern, in partnership with the West Virginia Schools for the Deaf and the Blind (WVSDB) developed a comprehensive training program for individuals employed as Residential Care Providers (RCP).
+The program model blends traditional academic learner outcomes with employer job skill requirements to provide a pathway for residential care providers to obtain a Residential Care Provider Specialist Certificate, and ultimately a two-year Associate of Applied Science degree in Technical Studies: Residential Care Specialist, Special Needs Children.
 Students will build upon the technical and professional level of knowledge and skills taught in the Technical Core by learning foundational humanities, social science, and mathematics concepts that will contribute to the overall professional success and personal achievement of each individual participant.

-Participants will be able to demonstrate mastery level knowledge and job performance in the following areas:
+The graduate will be able to demonstrate mastery level knowledge and job performance in the following areas:

-- Social, emotional, physical, and intellectual development of children - Health, safety, and nutritional needs of children - Managing behavior and conflict in a residential setting - Meeting the needs of exceptional children - Recreation and leisure activities for children.
+- Social, emotional, physical, and intellectual development of children - Health, safety, and nutritional needs of children - Managing behavior and conflict in a residential setting - Meeting the needs of exceptional children - Recreation and leisure activities for children

-Program enrollment restricted to employees of the WV School for Deaf and Blind
+Program enrollment restricted to employees of the West Virginia School for Deaf and Blind